zigasancin/wordpress-optimization-toolbox/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 1.3.5 =
+* Updated cache creation time display to follow WordPress date and time format settings
+* Removed the 'Static CSS File Generation' warning when using the Divi theme.

+= 1.3.4 =
+* to fix PHP Fatal error: Class "VarnishWPFC" not found in preload.php
+* to fix Undefined property: stdClass::$total in preload.php on line 753

 = 1.3.3 =
 * <strong>[Improvement]</strong> Toolbar style adjusted to align with WordPress standard for better consistency and user experience